audrey-shih/audrey-shih.github.io/content/music/Piano/index.md

   - piano
 ---

-Piano is typically a solo instrument, but I prefer to play it collaboratively, with as many friends as I can find.
+Piano is typically a solo instrument, but I prefer to play it with as many friends as I can find.

 <!--more-->